 Applicants must submit a Full Application by the deadline stated in the FOA.
-Section IV.C of the FOA provides instructions on submitting a Full Application.
+Applicants will have approximately 60 days from receipt of the Encourage/Discourage notification to prepare and submit a Full Application.
+Section IV.A.2 of the FOA provides instructions on submitting a Full Application.

 ARPA-E performs a preliminary review of Full Applications to determine whether they are compliant and responsive, as described in Section III.C of the FOA.
 Full Applications found to be noncompliant or nonresponsive may not be merit reviewed or considered for award.
-ARPA-E makes an independent assessment of each compliant and responsive Full Application based on the criteria in Section V.A.1 of the FOA.
+ARPA-E makes an independent assessment of each compliant and responsive Full Application based on the criteria and program policy factors in Sections V.A.2 and V.B.1 of the FOA.